denis-g/rpi4-pihole-settings/README.md

 pihole-updatelists
 ```

-For check domain available and see the lists for a specified domain use:
+To check domain available and see the lists for a specified domain use:

 ```shell
 pihole -q example.com